nitishmakam/BlitzServer/README.md

 In: qid
 Out: Status 409 if already upvoted, 200 otherwise

+##### /upvoteQuestionStatus/:qid (GET)
+Desc: Check if question upvoted by user
+In: qid
+Out: "True" if logged in user has upvoted, "False" if he hasn't.
+Status 409 if question doesn't exist

 ##### /upvoteAnswer/:qid/:aid (GET)
 Desc: Upvote an answer
 In: qid, aid
 Out: Status 409 if already upvoted or aid not in question, 200 otherwise

+##### /upvoteAnswerStatus/:qid/:aid (GET)
+Desc: Check if answer upvoted by user
+In: qid, aid
+Out: "True" if logged in user has upvoted, "False" if he hasn't.
+Status 409 if question/answer doesn't exist